Will CBD make you fail a drug test? The short answer is NO.

 If you’ve ever browsed or shopped CBD products, you may have noticed terms referring to spectrum.
 This term denotes the range of cannabinoids CBD oil may contain.
-A broad spectrum CBD oil will contain CBD, plus other secondary cannabinoids such as CBG and CBN.
-These compounds will not cause you to fail a drug test.
+A broad spectrum CBD oil will contain CBD, plus all other secondary cannabinoids such as CBG, CBN and THC.
+Having some levels of THC in it, may cause you to fail a drug test.

-However, a full-spectrum CBD oil will contain secondary cannabinoids, as well as up to 0.3% THC or perhaps more.
-This type of CBD product, whether it is oil, edible, vape oil or tincture, can cause you not to pass a drug test.
+However, a broad-spectrum-oil will contain secondary cannabinoids, minus THC that has been extracted.
+Consuming this type of oil can cause you to pass a THC-drug test, only if the amount of THC on it equals to zero.
 Of course, passing a drug test or not can depend on other factors as well.